DIY Ribbon Flag Wreath for the 4th of July

 - Hot glue gun and glue sticks

-I started by cutting a strip of cardboard to the width I wanted my flag to be.
+Star by cutting a strip of cardboard to the width of the flag to be.
 This will serve as a base to glue the burlap and ribbon to.

 Next, cut the burlap or other base fabric to size and glue it to the cardboard.
-I used burlap ribbon because that’s what I had.
-I just glued the peices to each other to create a better base for the red and cream ribbon.
+I used burlap ribbon because that’s what I had, but burlap fabric or cream colored linen fabric would also work.

 Optional: Finish the top with a piece of ribbon or fabric.

-To make it easy to hang, punch a hole on each side of the cardboard with a single hole punch
+To hang, punch a hole on each side of the cardboard with a single hole punch.
+Pull ribbon, twine or string through each hole to create a loop for hanging.

-You can place your DIY ribbon flag on the front door for the season, or you can use it as a wall hanging for your 4th of July parties.
-Either way, it’s a sure fire way to bring a little festive to your home for the holiday.
+Place your DIY ribbon flag on the front door for the season, or use it as a wall hanging for your 4th of July parties.
+Either way, it’s a sure fire way to bring a little patriotic flair to your home for the holiday.

 More Red, White and Blue Inspiration: